IMechanized/ConstructionBidHub/VERCEL_CHECKLIST.md

   - Changed CommonJS `require()` to ES Module imports
   - Moved all imports to the top of the file
 - ✅ Fixed database schema errors in entrypoint.js
-  - Made columns optional to accommodate differences in database schema
-  - Removed references to missing columns that caused SQL errors
+  - Removed references to non-existent columns like "role"
+  - Updated schema definitions to match exactly with shared/schema.ts
+  - Synchronized field definitions between entrypoint.js and schema.ts

 ## Required Environment Variables
 Before deploying to Vercel, make sure to set these environment variables in the Vercel project settings: